Who Should Consider Egg Freezing? Age, Medical Reasons and Future Planning

 What is the Egg Freezing Process?

-1. The egg freezing process starts with pre-treatment tests to assess your fertility, to make sure that egg freezing is right for you.
-Tests include measuring your ovarian reserve, which gives us a good indication of number of eggs you have and your likely response to the stimulation needed for egg freezing.
+1. The egg freezing process starts with pre-treatment fertility testing to determine that egg freezing is the right option for you.
+These tests include assessing your ovarian reserve, which provides an indication of the number of eggs you have and your likely response to the stimulation required for egg freezing.

-2. You will then undergo ovarian stimulation for around 2-3 weeks.
-This involves using tailored doses of fertility drugs to help you produce mature eggs for freezing which is the same as in an IVF cycle of treatment.
-When your eggs are mature enough, you will be given a ‘trigger injection’ to help loosen them from the follicles.
+2. You will then undergo ovarian stimulation for approximately 2-3 weeks.
+This involves using tailored doses of fertility drugs to help you produce mature eggs for freezing.
+This stage is similar to an IVF treatment cycle, encouraging your ovaries to produce multiple mature eggs.
+Once your eggs are ready, you will be given a ‘trigger injection’ to help loosen them from the follicles.

-3. The egg retrieval will take place in our state-of-the-art clinic theatre under ultrasound guidance and sedation.
+3. The egg retrieval is carried out in our state-of-the-art clinic theatre under ultrasound guidance and sedation.
 Our doctors and nurses will be there to support you every step of the way, ensuring you feel well looked after following your procedure.

 4. Our expert embryologists then cryopreserve your eggs in our laboratory using a technique called vitrification, a special fast-freezing method which ensures high survival rates for frozen eggs.